ibexa/documentation-developer/docs/search/search_api.md

 As such, `query` is recommended when the search is based on user input.

 The difference between `query` and `filter` is only relevant when using Solr or Elasticsearch search engine.
-With the Legacy search engine both properties will give identical results.
+With the Legacy search engine both properties give identical results.

 #### Processing large result sets